England | Scotland | Wales | Northern Ireland | Ireland

 MBChB (University of Bristol 2009) MRCGP

-MB ChB 2007 University of Leicester MRCGP
+MB ChB (University of Leicester 2007) MRCGP

 Dr Malins is originally from Herefordshire.
 He trained in Leicester and graduated in 2007.
 Following this, he did his house jobs in Leicester and Northamptonshire before going to work in New Zealand, where he gained more experience of emergency medicine in Christchurch and Nelson.
 He returned to train as a GP in Gloucestershire, which he completed in 2015.
-After a spell of working in Cornwall, he returned to Gloucestershire to settle with his wife and young child.
+After a spell of working in Cornwall, he returned to Gloucestershire to settle with his young family.

 All GP practices are required to declare the mean net earnings (eg. Average pay) for GPs working to deliver NHS services to patients at each practice.
 This is required in the interests of the greater public accountability recognising GP pay is ultimately funded from tax paid by the public.